bocchino/AppleCore/README.txt

 information by storing it in the UNIX directory.
-Another option is to use a tool such as Apple Commander (http://applecommander.sourceforge.net/) to transfer the files one by one, but this is more awkward.
+Another option is to use a tool such as Apple Commander (http://applecommander.sourceforge.net/) to transfer the files one by one, but I find this method to be more awkward.

 Once the exec directory contents are on the Apple II, for each FILE in the directory, do the following: